 Most of us picked up a “Nature Display Scavenger Hunt” and “Can You Find Me?” set of pictures on the way into the museum.
 We enjoyed “the hunt” and resource sharing.

 The museum exhibits provided a good sampling of an exciting part of United States history, the expedition of Lewis and Clark and the Corps of Discovery.
 The museum is the home of the Discovery Expedition of St. Charles.
+Your tour begins with a map of the paths taken by the expedition, the 8,000-mile journey from St. Charles to the Pacific and back again, taking over 28 months.
+There are various dioramas and murals throughout the museum.

 Lewis and Clark recorded their observations, flora, fauna, and various minerals and fossils, including the Missouri geode.